mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 Don't type in the `>$` or the `(base) >$`! *It's just the representation of the prompt in the tutorial document...*

-Ok, lets go.
+Ok, let's go.

 ## 1. Install Conda *via* the Miniconda distribution.

-First thing we have to do is download the installer from the Miniconda documentation website.
+The first thing we have to do is download the installer from the Miniconda documentation website.

 SSH Login to your Linux server